girdeux31/easyPhysi/README.md

 body.set('prop', (0, +3))       # tuple
 ```

-The length of `value` (components) must be the same as defined in the instance of the body the property applies to and also to the instance of universe.
+The length of `value` (components) must be the same as defined in the instance of the body or universe the property applies to.

 > [!NOTE]
 > It is also possible to define only one component in a vector parameter (the other may be irrelevant or unknown).
 To do so, append `_x`, `_y` or `_z` to the property name according to the desired axis.